-The difference between isothermal and adiabatic processes has to be understood in order to understand its practical industrial application.
+The difference between isothermal and adiabatic processes has to be comprehended to understand their industrial applications.
 Both these processes are more frequently discussed in thermodynamics.
 Both these processes are entirely opposite to each other.

-The major difference between these two types of processes is that in the adiabatic process, there is no transfer of heat towards or from the liquid which is considered.
-Where on the other hand, in the isothermal process, there is a transfer of heat to the surroundings in order to make the overall temperature constant.
+The major difference between these two types of processes is that in the adiabatic process, there is no transfer of heat towards or from the liquid.
+On the other hand, in the isothermal process, there is a transfer of heat to the surroundings to make the overall temperature constant.

-These were some differences between the isothermal and adiabatic processes.
+These are some differences between the isothermal and adiabatic processes.
 If you wish to find out more, download BYJU’S – The Learning App.

 |Thermodynamic process & types||Adiabatic process|